patronage/bubs-next/docs/wordpress.md

 ## Docker

-Inside of the WordPress folder is a docker-commpose.yml file that will spin up a basic WordPress image with a MariaDB database (this is better for Apple Silicon Macbooks).
+Inside of the WordPress folder is a docker-compose.yml file that will spin up a basic WordPress image with a MariaDB database (this is better for Apple Silicon Macbooks than MySQL).

 The VS Code task `WordPress Docker Recreate` can be run from the task runner as an alias to get your container started.

 Inside of the WordPress folder you'll find a .env.
 You'll want to configure your name for the project, and any WP Engine deployment targets.
 This variables are used in the db.sh script to manage imports/exports of your database, and deploy.sh which deploys to WP Engine.
+This file is set to be committed, as it typically doesn't contain secrets.
+But if that changes, make sure you take precaution to keep secrets out of git.

 ## Exporting and Importing database